ESIPFed/Governance/ESIP Policies and Procedures/1.0 Corporate/ESIP P&P 1.2 Members and Member Organizations.md

 science applications.
 In addition, ESIP Partners may include major financial or in-kind supporters of ESIP's activities.

-1.2 New ESIP Partners may be added to each ESIP category upon application to the Partnership Committee, review and presentation by the Partnership Committee of candidate qualifications to ESIP Assembly, and upon receipt of approval by a majority vote of the entire ESIP Assembly.
+1.2 New ESIP Partners may be considered for addition to ESIP types through an application to the Partnership Committee.
+The Partnership Committee will review the applications for completeness on a quarterly basis.
+Any concerns of the Partnership Committee will be sent to the applicants by the Partnership Committee Chair.
+Initial comments, expressed concerns, responses, and summarized comments by the Partnership Committee will be documented and available during the open review by the ESIP Assembly, and by the ESIP Board.
+Partnership reviewed applications will be made available to the ESIP Assembly for a one month review and comment period by ESIP staff six weeks before the next ESIP Board meeting.
+All comments or concerns expressed by ESIP Assembly members are to be addressed by ESIP staff with notice to the Partnership Committee.
+Any comments or concerns not addressed by ESIP staff should be forwarded to the Partnership Committee.
+Following the Assembly comment period, the candidates shall be added to the ESIP Assembly upon receipt of approval by a majority vote of the ESIP Board.

 **Section 2 -- ESIP Partner Categories**